dynatrace-oss/opentelemetry-metric-python/README.md

 If running on a host with a running OneAgent, setting this option will export metadata collected by the OneAgent to the Dynatrace endpoint.
 If no Dynatrace API endpoint is set, the default exporter endpoint will be the OneAgent endpoint, and this option will be set automatically.
 Therefore, if no endpoint is specified, we assume a OneAgent is running and export to it, including metadata.

+##### Dimensions precedence
+When specifying default dimensions, labels and OneAgent metadata enrichment, the precedence of dimensions with the same key is as follows: Default dimensions are overwritten by labels passed to instruments, which in turn are overwritten by the OneAgent dimensions (even though the likeliness of a collision here is very low).
+If the same key is present _within_ any of the three categories, the last occurrence of each key will be used.

 ## Development